Azure/aks-engine/docs/topics/upgrade.md

   --client-secret xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

 ### What can go wrong

-Definitive guidance to aid customers who want to use the above tooling to their advantage
-what can/can't they do to their Azure IaaS resources
-what can go wrong

 By its nature, the upgrade operation is long running and potentially could fail for various reasons, such as temporary lack of resources, etc. In this case, rerun the command.
 The *upgrade* command is idempotent, and will pick up execution from the point it failed on.